Tuesday, October 29, 2024

 Sunday, October 13, 2024

 Hey Illinois!
-Here comes your new Elevator Code A17.1 2022
+Here Comes Your New Elevator Code A17.1 2022

 As always, if you are planning on modernizing, I would take the plunge now and get your permit with a stamped A17.1 2019 code year.
 The costs for your modernization will go up with the new code.